ceteee/Automatic-School-Bell/README.md

 # Automatic-School-Bell

-this application will be able to use in 2 language
+this application will be able to use in two languages
 <br>1.
 Bahasa
 <br>2.
 English
 <br/>